Images of Research Competition

 "Loss or damage to the retinal pigment epithelium (RPE) is a common feature of serious eye disease and currently there is no effective way of curing or regenerating this tissue.
 We have produced artificial membranes used as scaffolds that have shown positive results revealing promising reconstruction of RPE cell monolayers.
 In addition, we have created a nanofibre environment for maintaining long-term viability and functionality of RPE cells by producing a 3D construct of electrospun nanofibre membrane that facilitates a desired biological environment for prolonged cell viability and functioning prior to implantation.
 This beautiful mosaic image shows RPE cells cultured on the nanofibre membranes for 90 days.
 The blue colour represents the nuclei of each cell."

-The competition provides a unique opportunity for individuals to raise their research profile and engage with a public audience – both across NTU and externally.
+The Images of Research competition provides a unique opportunity for individuals to raise their research profile and engage with a public audience – both across NTU and externally.
 All entries are celebrated on the University website, social media channels and on screens across NTU campuses before being shortlisted by an expert panel.

 This year’s competition will be announced shortly - make sure to follow NTU Research on Twitter to be the first to find out more!

 See all of this year’s entries by viewing the gallery below.